stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/overview.md

 - a second Raspberry Pi DNS node
 - Gravity Sync for Pi-hole replication
-- keepalived for virtual IP (VIP) failover
+- keepalived for Virtual IP failover
 - Unbound on both nodes for recursive DNS resolution
 - validation testing for failover and DNS continuity